Get your hands on the Z-axis values that give shape to any Terrain model imported with Plex-Earth 5D in a few easy steps.

 As seen in the screenshot below, the defining points of your Terrain mesh will be imported as a single block:

-Step 2: Split the Defining Points into Separate Entities
+B) Split the Defining Points into Separate Entities

-In order to access the altitude values of your desired vertices, you will need to split your imported defining points into separate entities by utilizing the ''EXPLODE'' command of AutoCAD.
-To do so, just type ''EXPLODE'' on the command line, hit the ''Enter'' button on your keyboard, and specify the objects you would like to work with using your cursor.
+In order to access the altitude values of your desired vertices, you will need to split your imported defining points into separate entities by utilizing the EXPLODE command of AutoCAD.
+To do so, just type EXPLODE on the command line, hit the Enter button on your keyboard, and specify the objects you would like to work with using your cursor.

-Once done, hit the ''Enter'' button once again, and AutoCAD will separate all entities your block consists of.
+Once done, hit the Enter button once again, and AutoCAD will separate all entities your block consists of.
 You will then be able to pick any point and access its Z-axis value by going through its properties as shown below.

 Keep in mind that the coordinate format depends on the units specified during the Georeferencing process.